Full Mouth Reconstruction

 If you have worn, broken, decayed or missing teeth, old dentistry, or if you suffer from a bad bite… or if the appearance of your smile is keeping you down, then it’s time to see Expert Full Mouth Dentist Dr. Anthony Mobasser.
 With his continuing education and advanced studies, with his over 26 years full mouth dentistry experience and expert training in full-mouth reconstruction dentistry, he has become an internationally renowned specialist.
-In Dr. Mobasser’s practice, we take utmost care to add comfort in the procedure by using a caring, human touch, and by using the latest techniques.
+In Dr. Mobasser’s reconstructive and cosmetic dental practice, we take utmost care to add comfort in the procedure by using a caring, human touch, and by using the latest techniques.
 The patient can take a look at full mouth reconstruction before and after photos to see what is possible.

 After a comprehensive evaluation, the etiologic factors are determined and the condition ia diagnosed.
 In his diagnosis, Dr. Mobasser first determines if your teeth, gums, bone, and bite are contributing significantly to your symptoms.
 Next he discusses what you want to accomplish cosmetically.
 After reviewing the ideal treatment, Dr. Mobasser will provide alternate choices if any, and discuss the pros and cons, risks and benefits of each procedure so that the patient can make an informed decision.

 The timeline and number of visits will be discussed in detail, and of course full mouth reconstruction cost will be estimated based on the existing conditions of your mouth.
 Full Mouth Restoration is not cheap and is considered an elective procedure.
 This means that for insurance purposes, it most likely will not be covered.